Dream Believe Achieve

 Schools have been asked to report by academic year as this is more meaningful for parents.
 Whilst the grant allocation is made on the basis of financial years, schools both plan teaching and other support and conduct assessments over the academic year.

-Court Farm Policy for Pupil Premium click here
+Court Farm Policy on Pupil Premium 2019 click here

 For further information on the Pupil Premium, please visit the pages from the Department for Education's website below: